Sunday, January 15, 2017

 With that in mind, this is the best homemade chili recipe I've tried.
 It's everything I put into my chili but the secret is the amount of spices plus one very important lesson, do not drain the bean liquid or the beef fat.
 As with any recipe that calls for a lot of spices, this will be better the next day.

-1 lb of 80/20 free-range, anti-biotic and hormone free ground beef or Venison
+1 lb of 80/20 free-range, anti-biotic and hormone free ground beef or Venison or turkey

 1 large yellow onion